Skip to content

 cursor.execute(sql_create)

-If you want to add parameter to a query at run-time, you can leave a ? in place of a parameter.
+To add parameter to a query at run-time, leave a ? in place of a parameter.
 Here is an example of using this to insert values:

 params = [